saiki-k/silksong-saver/README.md

 -   **Option B**: Store backups inside a custom folder

-    Set the `BACKUP_FOLDER` variable in the `.env` file to your desired backup location.
+    Set the `BACKUP_FOLDER` variable in the configuration file to your desired backup location.
+This can be any valid folder path on your system.

     ```env
-    # .env configuration for Option B
+    # Configuration for Option B
     SAVE_USER_ID="YOUR_STEAM_USER_ID_HERE"
     BACKUP_FOLDER="C:\Users\YourUserName\Documents\Silksong Save Backups"
     ```